 My research focuses on understanding the systematic biology of flowering plants.
 This field of inquiry includes the study of taxonomy (i.e., species discovery and description), the study of phylogeny (i.e., evolutionary relationships among species), and the study of evolutionary processes (e.g., speciation, historical biogeography).
-Much of my research centers on the systematics of Burseraceae, which is a pantropically distributed group of trees best known for producing frankincense and myrrh.
-However, student members of my lab have pursued systematics projects involving a range of plant taxa across the globe, from Himalayan sunflowers to the Virginian saltmarsh mallow.
+Much of my research centers on the systematics of the frankincense and myrrh family, Burseraceae.
+However, members of my lab have pursued systematics projects involving a range of plant taxa across the globe, from Himalayan sunflowers to the Virginian saltmarsh mallow.

 In addition to my research and teaching responsibiIities, I am director of the Ted R. Bradley Herbarium at GMU and am engaged in making this valuable resource of information about the Virginia flora more accessible via the internet.
-The annual reports for the herbarium are available for download in pdf form (2005, 2006, 2007, 2008, 2009, 2010).
+Posted here is a recent presentation to the Virginia Native Plant Society about this digitization initiative.

 Some recent Mason articles about my research: